kmcshane123/ChromaticPolynomial/README.md

 Uses a modular integer class to handle the mod calculations and a power series class to deal with polynomials.

 This code is verified, in that it solves https://judge.yosupo.jp/problem/chromatic_polynomial

+The No NTT code is recommended since the polynomials are not very large.